cassiopeiaip/ILGeo/README.md

 # ILGeo
-We have carried out fine-grained instance matching for cross-view images.
+We have carried out fine-grained instance alignment for cross-view images.